 An account where 70% of posts are specific, credible, and clearly connected to the founder's expertise will accumulate the right kind of audience even if no single post is exceptional.
 A regular content audit helps you see whether you are hitting that threshold.
 An account that posts occasional high-performing content surrounded by thin filler builds an unpredictable reputation.

 The pattern is the product.
-When someone scrolls through your last thirty posts to decide whether to follow you or engage with you professionally, they are reading the body of work, not the individual hits.
+When someone scrolls through your last 30 posts to decide whether to follow you or engage with you professionally, they are reading the body of work, not the individual hits.

 There are posts that perform well because they are genuinely good.